Stuycs-K/final-project-4-fagbuyi-moyo-shi-victoria/WORKLOG.md

 ### date 5/28
 fixed timing issue for movement, random movement in enemies now stays within borders, working on multiple enemies

+### date 5/29
+got enemies to shoot back on a timer, fixed bullet spawn rate

+### date 5/30
+worked on spawning multiple enemies,created enemy arraylist to keep track and edited draw to make it apply to all enemies, made enemies not overlap as much with borders

 ## GROUP MEMBER 2 (moyo)

 ### date 05/22